SukhvirKooner/ConnectX/README.md

 - **Real-time Notifications**: Stay updated with activities
 - **Messaging**: Communicate with connections
 - **Search Functionality**: Find users, posts, and jobs

+##Demo Credentials
+Use the following credentials to test the platform:

+- Email: sukhvir@gmail.com
+- Password: karan@1234

 ## Tech Stack